Annapurna Base Camp short Trek 11 Days

 • Panoramic views of around 10 peaks above 6000 meters in height

-Annapurna Base Camp Short Trek is one of the most exciting journeys to the base camp of the world's 10th highest mountain.
+Annapurna Base Camp Short Trek is one of the most exciting journeys to the world's 10th highest mountain base camp.
 The trek route goes through a diverse landscape that offers stunning views of mountains.
-The Gurung and Thakali villages and terraced fields along with a wide variety of flora and faunas add joy to the journey to the base camp of Mt.
+The Gurung and Thakali villages and terraced fields, along with a wide variety of flora and faunas, add joy to the journey to the base camp of Mt.
 Annapurna (8091m).
-The Annapurna Base Camp lies at the height of 4130m/13549ft.
+The Annapurna Base Camp lies at a 4130m/13549ft height.

-Trek to Annapurna Base Camp is a wonderful journey with a scenic view around some of the world’s highest peaks.
-The trek route leads through the famous ABC Helicopter Tour giving a world-class mountain viewing trek, from relatively lower altitudes.
-The range of mountains including Annapurna I is at the center and yet there is another 8,000m giant, Dhaulagiri, located in the west of Annapurna I. Kaligandaki River, the deepest gorge in the world lies between these two mountains.
+Trek to Annapurna Base Camp is a beautiful journey with a scenic view of some of the world's highest peaks.
+The trek route leads through the famous ABC Helicopter Tour giving a world-class mountain viewing trek from relatively lower altitudes.
+The range of mountains, including Annapurna I, is at the center.
+Yet, another 8,000m giant, Dhaulagiri, located west of Annapurna I. Kaligandaki River, the deepest gorge in the world, lies between these two mountains.
 Annapurna Base Camp Short Journey includes a scenic flight from Kathmandu to Pokhara.
-The trails lying on the southern face of Annapurna Mountain (8,091 meters/ 26,545 feet) pass through the rhododendron woods, keeping the view of mountains and glaciers.
+The trails on the southern face of Annapurna Mountain (8,091 meters/ 26,545 feet) pass through the rhododendron woods, keeping the view of mountains and glaciers.

-In Annapurna Base Camp Trekking, you will explore the flora and fauna, panoramic view of the mountains, and lifestyle of the locals in perfect harmony with nature.
-This trek provides an excellent opportunity to experience a fascinating glimpse of the rich culture, and typical Nepali lifestyle in the Himalayas.
+In Annapurna Base Camp Trekking, you will explore flora and fauna, panoramic views of the mountains, and the lifestyle of the locals in perfect harmony with nature.
+This trek provides an excellent opportunity to experience a fascinating glimpse of the rich culture and typical Nepali lifestyle in the Himalayas.
 Trekkers encounter interesting Thakali people in this region.
 These natives are renowned for being good in business ventures.
 Generally, travelers relish their home cooking and local cuisines.

 Annapurna Base Camp Trekking tour takes you to the heart of the mountains and provides you with a 360-degree vista of peaks.
-This trek also includes the scenic view of the Machapuchhre Himal from Phewa Lake in addition to the view of the Annapurna and Dhaulagiri Mountain range.
-The route of Annapurna Base Camp passes through Jhinu Danda famous for its natural hot spring where one can benefit by taking bath in a pool, famous for its medicinal value.
+This trek also includes the scenic view of the Machapuchhre Himal from Phewa Lake and the Annapurna and Dhaulagiri Mountain range.
+The route of Annapurna Base Camp passes through Jhinu Danda, famous for its natural hot spring, where one can benefit by taking a bath in a pool, famous for its medicinal value.

 Itinerary